Arjun-Somvanshi/ssv-manager/README.md

-# SSV manager
+# ssv-manager
-A tool to help track ssv clusters, validators from the cli
+A tool to help track clusters and validators on SSV from the cli